pratik28/GridDb-R/Markdown-Statistical analysis of GridDB data using R.md

 We just copied the data in a data frame ghndata.
 To get a subset of ghndata, like all country names, we can just use ghndata$CountryName.
 Now let's plot this data using the barplot function of R.  Unless you visualize something via pictures/charts, the inherent message is either not very clear or you miss the audacity of the results.
-The general syntax of this function is:-
+The general syntax of this bar plot function is:-

 **barplot(H, xlab, ylab, main, names.arg, col, args.legend)** where
 **H:** This parameter is a vector or a matrix containing numeric values which are used in a bar chart.

-**xlab** and **ylab **are labels of x-axis and y-axis repectively **main**: chart title
+**xlab** and **ylab **are labels of x-axis and y-axis repectively

+**main**: chart title

-**names.arg**: Cector of names or strings, appearing under each bar **col**: color of the bars
+**names.arg**: Cector of names or strings, appearing under each bar

+**col**: color of the bars

 **args.legend**: optional, determines where the legend will be placed and displayed.

     # print ghndata and countrynames, just for illustrating the data , then plot the graph